vbookshelf/Thumb-Drive-App-Concept/README.md

-Project in progress...

 # Thumb Drive App (TDA)

 - A method to deploy portable self-contained AI software in low resource settings.
-- Bundle the AI model and all binary executables, including Ollama, together with the app.
+- Bundles the AI model and all binary executables, including Ollama, together with the app.
-- Runs offline.
+- Only the first install requires an internet connection.
+- Copies of the installed app can be shared.
+All dependencies travel with the copy.
-- Double-click a file to install.
+- Double click a file to install.
-- Runs in a virtual environment.
+- Runs in a virtual environment so other software on the user's computer is not disturbed.
+- User conversation history and all uploaded images are encrypted.
+- Runs completely offline.

 <br>